-Mark is excited to be in his new job in Vero Beach and to be working with the wonderful families and students at Gifford Middle School and Vero Beach High School.
+Mark is excited to be working with the wonderful families and students at Gifford Middle School and Vero Beach High School.
 He cannot thank everyone enough for being so incredibly supportive!

 For more information about the VBHS Orchestra, contact Mr. Shuping at:

 Address: 1707 16th St Vero Beach, Florida 32960